PlainsightAI/legacy-docs/rules.md

 #### exit_landmark

 Description:
 	This is a predicate that allows you to evaluate whether or not a device exited a landmark that it was previously inside of.
-Landmarks are specific by the landmarkId.
 To specify multiple landmarks, you can join together multiple predicates with an operator.

+Fields:
+* type - "exit landmark"
+* landmarkId - ID of the landmark to compare the device's location against

+The following example checks if the device was previously inside the landmark and is now outside of it.

 Example:
 ```json